 Candidate status is the category that must be obtained by new and formerly accredited colleges that seek CPME accreditation.
 Candidate status is determined by the Council based upon review of a candidate status application and on-site evaluation(s) of the institution and its educational program.
 An on-site evaluation for candidate status is conducted before the new college begins any and all steps in the process of recruiting students.
 Candidate status may extend for no longer than three years.

 An institution that has achieved candidate status is viewed by the Council to have the potential for meeting CPME accreditation standards and requirements once the DPM program is fully activated with students enrolled in all four years.
 The Council may elect to withdraw candidate status if the institution fails to continue to meet the CPME eligibility requirements or demonstrates inadequate progress in satisfying CPME standards and requirements.
-The achievement of candidate status does not guarantee eventual provisional accreditation or accreditation.
-If the institution fails to be provisionally accredited by the end of the candidate status period, the institution will be provided full opportunity to request procedural reconsideration and appeal the decision of the Council in accordance with the procedures described in this publication.
+The achievement of candidate status does not guarantee eventual preaccreditation or accreditation.
+If the institution fails to be preaccredited by the end of the candidate status period, the institution will be provided full opportunity to request procedural reconsideration and appeal the decision of the Council in accordance with the procedures described in this publication.
 (See Procedural Reconsideration/ Appeal Procedures.)

 The institution may withdraw voluntarily from the candidate status process at any time.